“Contributing to development of democratic and inclusive digital society.”

 INePA digital democracy research & development is focusing on grassroots e-democracy, citizens on-line participation, digital citizenship, electronic government and open governance.
 Activities include research, analysis, consultation, evaluation, lectures, piloting, localisation, on-line facilitation, target groups involvement, events organization, dissemination and project management.
-Primary goal of institute’s digital democracy activities is development of democracy with socially innovative use of Internet by citizens, civil society, institutions and decision-makers.
+Primary goal of institute’s digital democracy activities is development of democracy with socially innovative use of Internet by citizens, civil society, institutions and decision-makers (more info).

-Institute for electronic participation is non-governmental organisation with granted public interest NGO status in the field of information society development.
+Institute for electronic participation is non-governmental organisation with granted public interest NGO status in the field of information society development (reference in SI).

 Mobile phone number: +386 41 365 529